EarthScope/emc-notebooks/README.md

 ### Running the package

-Notebooks can be exectute a variety of ways, commonly either with JupyterLab or Jupyter Notebook (https://jupyter.org/).
+Notebooks can be executed a variety of ways, commonly either with JupyterLab or Jupyter Notebook (https://jupyter.org/).

 Using the `jupyterlab` module install from `requirements.txt` you can simply execute the following in a terminal: